MUBlockchain/supply-chain/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Description

+This application is a front-end integration of the supply-chain smart contract activity provided by Consensys Academy.
+The front-end was created by using react and connects to the Soldity backend via Web3.
+The truffle.js file allows you to connect to a personal blockchain on your local machine, or by connecting to your own personal instance of the rinkeby testnet.

+Note: Due to high traffic / usage, expect much slower speeds on rinkeby.

 ## ENV Setup (required for rinkeby setup)

 * You will need to change the name of the ".example.env" file to ".env".

 * Inside of the env you will see a variable named "MNEMONIC".
-This will require you to access your mnemonic that MetaMask provides you
+This will require you to access your mnemonic that MetaMask provides you.

 * Inside of the env you will see a variable named "INFURA".
 You need to get your Infura id from the URL provided by your customized Infura Ethereum node.
-  The URL will take the following form: "https://rinkeby.infura.io/v3/<your id here>"
+  The URL will take the following form: "https://rinkeby.infura.io/v3/<your id here>".

 ## Available Scripts